The Untouchables (film): Plot

-Realizing that police chief Mike Dorsett betrayed Wallace and George, Malone forces Dorsett to reveal where Capone's accountant Walter Payne is hiding.
-That evening, one of Capone's men breaks into Malone's apartment.
-Malone chases him with a shotgun, but Nitti ambushes him with a Thompson submachine gun.
+Realizing that police chief Mike Dorsett betrayed Wallace and George earlier on, Malone forces Dorsett to reveal where Capone's accountant Walter Payne is hiding, then tells Ness to meet him to plan their next move.
+After Malone returns home, Capone's henchmen attack him.
+He chases one away with a shotgun, but Nitti ambushes him with a Thompson submachine gun before retreating.
+Ness and Stone arrive to find Malone mortally wounded, but before dying he manages to tell them which train Payne will take to leave town.

-Shortly afterward, Ness and Stone arrive to find Malone mortally wounded.
-Before he dies, Malone shows them which train that Payne will take out of town.
-As the duo await Payne's arrival at Union Station, Ness notices a young mother with two suitcases and her child in a carriage laboriously climbing the lobby steps.
-Ness ultimately decides to assist her, but the gangsters guarding Payne appear as Ness and the woman reach the top of the stairs, and a bloody shootout occurs.
-Although outnumbered, Ness and Stone manage to capture Payne alive and kill all his escorts, keeping both the mother and child unharmed.
+As Ness and Stone await Payne's arrival at Chicago Union Station, Ness notices a young mother with two suitcases and her baby in a carriage laboriously climbing the lobby steps.
+Ness ultimately decides to assist her, but the gangsters guarding Payne appear just as Ness and the woman reach the top of the stairs, and a bloody shootout occurs.
+Although outnumbered, Ness and Stone manage to capture Payne alive and kill all the gangsters, keeping both the mother and child unharmed.

-When Payne testifies at Capone's trial, Ness observes that Capone appears strangely calm, and that Nitti is wearing a gun in the courtroom.
-The bailiff removes Nitti and searches him, finding a note from Chicago Mayor William Hale Thompson that effectively permits him to carry the weapon.
-However, noticing that Nitti possesses a matchbook with Malone's address written inside, Ness realizes that Nitti killed Malone.
-Panicked, Nitti shoots the bailiff before fleeing to the courthouse roof, where Ness captures him.
-After Nitti insults the memory of Malone and gloats that he will escape conviction for the murder, an enraged Ness pushes him off the roof to his death, avenging Wallace and Malone.
+When Payne testifies at Capone's trial, Ness observes that Capone appears strangely calm.
+He then sees Nitti is wearing a gun in the courtroom and has a bailiff remove him.
+Outside the courtroom, Ness searches Nitti and finds a note from Chicago Mayor William Hale Thompson that effectively permits him to carry the weapon.
+Ness is frustrated until he discovers that Nitti also has a matchbook with Malone's address written inside his coat, which causes Ness to realize that Nitti is Malone's killer.
+In a panic, Nitti brandishes his gun and shoots the bailiff before fleeing to the courthouse roof.
+Ness eventually apprehends him and prepares to take him in custody, but then Nitti insults the memory of Malone and gloats that he will escape conviction for the murder; this enrages Ness and instead he tosses Nitti off the roof to his death, avenging both Wallace and Malone.